raivivek/makebio/README.rst

     --help     Show this message and exit.

   Commands:
     add-analysis     Add new analysis.
     add-data         Add new data.
     freeze           Mark a directory/file read only (for the user/group). init             Initialize a new project.
+    rename-analysis  Rename existing analysis.
     save             Save a (Git) snapshot.
+    show             Show current configuration.
+    update           Refresh configuration with new changes.